pingcap/docs/tidb-cloud/built-in-monitoring.md

 To view the metrics on the Monitoring page, take the following steps:

-1. In the TiDB Cloud console, navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page and choose your target project on the top of the left navigation bar.
+1. In the TiDB Cloud console, navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page.
+2. If you have multiple projects, choose a target project in the left navigation pane.
+Otherwise, skip this step.
-2. Click the name of the target cluster.
+3. Click the name of the target cluster.
 The cluster overview page is displayed.
-3. Click the **Monitoring** tab on the left navigation.
+4. Click the **Monitoring** in the left navigation pane.

 ## Monitoring metrics